open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/dashboard/tableau/index.md

 {% /extraContent %}

-{% partial file="/v1.5/connectors/test-connection.md" /%}
+{% partial file="/v1.6/connectors/test-connection.md" /%}

-{% partial file="/v1.5/connectors/dashboard/configure-ingestion.md" /%}
+{% partial file="/v1.6/connectors/dashboard/configure-ingestion.md" /%}

-{% partial file="/v1.5/connectors/ingestion-schedule-and-deploy.md" /%}
+{% partial file="/v1.6/connectors/ingestion-schedule-and-deploy.md" /%}

 {% /stepsContainer %}

+## Securing Tableau Connection with SSL in OpenMetadata

+To establish secure connections between OpenMetadata and Tableau, navigate to the `Advanced Config` section.
+Here, you can provide the CA certificate used for SSL validation by specifying the `caCertificate`.
+Alternatively, if both client and server require mutual authentication, you'll need to use all three parameters: `ssl key`, `ssl cert`, and `caCertificate`.
+In this case, `ssl_cert` is used for the client’s SSL certificate, `ssl_key` for the private key associated with the SSL certificate, and `caCertificate` for the CA certificate to validate the server’s certificate.

+  {% image
+  src="/images/v1.6/connectors/ssl_tableau.png"
+  alt="SSL Configuration"
+  height="450px"
+  caption="SSL Configuration" /%}

-{% partial file="/v1.5/connectors/troubleshooting.md" /%}
+{% partial file="/v1.6/connectors/troubleshooting.md" /%}